Another school year is here. I’m sharing several tips and things you should do as a parent for a successful school year.

 - Be involved at home.
-Check in with your child(ren) to see what homework they have, and see if they require help.
+Check-in with your child(ren) to see what homework they have and see if they require help.
 Sit down with them once per week to go over their grades, upcoming tests and projects, and how they feel about school.

 - Learn the rules and follow them.
 Each school and classroom will have a protocol you and your child(ren) will need to follow.
 Make sure you follow them to the T.

 - Stay in your lane.
 Oh yes, when it comes to carpool, the safety guides do not play.
 Stay in your carpool lane and follow the directions.
-This is for everyone’s safety, and you avoid the risk of being on the bad side of the safety guide in charge (trust me, I’ve been there).
+This is for everyone’s safety, and you avoid the risk of being on the wrong side of the safety guide in charge (trust me, I’ve been there).

 - Paperwork.
 At the beginning of the school year, there’s always a ton of paperwork to fill out.
 Be ready for it.
-Do all of the paperwork during orientation night if possible.
+Do all of the paperwork during orientation night, if possible.
 When applicable, see if the paperwork is in a digital format, try using this method to save time and writer’s cramps.

 - Check their backpacks.
 This applies to every single grade.
 Always go through their backpacks, Friday folders, etc. to make sure you are not missing out on important announcements and homework.

-- Sign up for alerts, email, etc. Most schools are up-to-date with the current technology.
+- Sign up for alerts, email, etc. Most schools are up-to-date with current technology.
 To save paper and ensure you’re getting announcements, sign up for emails, text alerts, etc.

 - Finally, don’t stress the small stuff.
 As a new parent, you are not going to get everything right.
 Focus on what matters the most, your child’s education.
 Don’t worry if you don’t have the right amount of pencils, the right variety of glue, and bringing in several boxes of Kleenex.